pgrigorev/al-folio/_projects/software.md

     Here my main contribution is a [set of tools](https://github.com/libAtoms/matscipy/blob/master/matscipy/dislocation.py) for creating and analysing atomistic configurations containing various types of dislocations in cubic crystals.

-Normally for every publication I provide a link to the data and the scripts that I used to obtain the results.
-Running these scripts requires installation of ASE and matscipy and can be done by following instructions in README files.
-If you struggle with using these codes please do not hesitate to [contact me](mailto:Petr.Y.Grigorev@gmail.com).
+Normally for every publication I provide a link a repository containing raw data and analysis pipelines.
+Execution of these pipelines requires installation of ASE and matscipy and can be done by following instructions in README files.
+If you struggle with using these codes or have any other feedback please do not hesitate to [contact me](mailto:Petr.Y.Grigorev@gmail.com).